 Stop the Sinking

 The Houston Region boomed in the early 1900’s.
 The oil and gas industry took off, the ship channel was broadening, and people were moving to the area.
-Consequently, groundwater levels began to decline in response to a large increase in the usage of groundwater.
+Consequently, groundwater levels began to decline as groundwater usage increased.

 Subsidence Hits Close to Home: Brownwood Development

 A prime example of subsidence in our community is the former Brownwood development.
 Brownwood was a community founded in 1938 of about 500 single-family houses constructed on beautiful wooded lots along Galveston Bay.
 Brownwood was originally 10 feet above sea level, but by 1978, subsidence caused the ground to sink more than 8 feet.

 Twelve inches of rain fell on the subdivision in 1979, flooding the area.
 In 1983, Hurricane Alicia struck a final blow, and all homes in Brownwood were abandoned.

 Today, the swampy area has been converted to the Baytown Nature Center.

 Population and water usage in our area continues to grow.
 Our projects are critical to supply a plentiful surface water source to the area.

 You can partner with us to prevent subsidence by conserving water in your home and outdoors.